 You might not think about insulation keeping noise down, but it definitely helps.
 Sound vibrations travel in waves, so any hard, smooth surface with a lot of mass will reflect the sound back.
 The insulation that we’re putting behind the walls will actually help to absorb some of those vibrations.
 It won’t be as good as soundproofing, but it’s a start.

 But the big benefit is to regulate the temperature.
 Adding insulation won’t make your garage a perfect temperature by itself, but it will take the edge off the freezing winters and the sweltering summers.
-I wrote a big article about garage door insulation which goes into more detail, if you’re interested.
+I wrote a big article discussing whether you should insulate your garage.
+Check it out for more details and specific recommendations!

 What insulation to use in the garage